 The formula of Newton’s Theory of Gravity is used as a graphic detail (FGM1M2R2) across the whole collection, and all of styles in Final Gravity’s collection are inspired by the Periodic Table in their names.

-Their first collection, ‘The Bluest Shade of Black’, is what Bjergsø calls “a boiled down runner’s wardrobe” and launches this Thursday, 24th January, with seventeen unisex styles.
-You’ll only be able to buy the collection online, so be prepared to get up at the crack of dawn tomorrow and exercise those computer fingers for the greater good of running.
+Their first collection, ‘The Bluest Shade of Black’, is what Bjergsø calls “a boiled down runner’s wardrobe” and launches this Thursday, 24th January, with seventeen unisex styles and is available only online.

 From golden Danish beer, to golden Icelandic jewels.
 Take a look at our new fashion editorial in collaboration with Akkúrat and Gullkunst Helgu >>>